syncfusion-content/wpf-docs/wpf/CardView/Getting-Started.md

-   > Note: You can also customize the appearance of CardView control and its items using the template editing feature available in the Expression Blend.
+   N> You can also customize the appearance of CardView control and its items using the template editing feature available in the Expression Blend.
    {:.prettyprint}

 ### Through XAML